Endometriosis at a glance

 Endometriosis may affect a woman’s egg quality, but researchers have not discovered why it does.

-Specific reasons for the cause of pain associated with endometriosis are unknown.
-Researchers found that unusually high levels of chemical messengers in women with endometriosis can heighten pain perception.
+Specific reasons for the cause of pain associated with the disease are unknown.
+Researchers found that unusually high levels of chemical messengers in women with the disorder can heighten pain perception.

 Diagnosis and treatment of endometriosis

 The presence of endometriosis is generally discovered by a doctor since many women do not experience symptoms.
-Doctors can conduct an examination of a woman’s pelvic area if she is having symptoms or issues with becoming pregnant.
+Our doctors can conduct an examination of a woman’s pelvic area if she is having symptoms or issues with becoming pregnant.

-After a woman is diagnosed with endometriosis, the doctor will evaluate the best course of treatment depending on if the symptoms are severe and if the woman is trying to become pregnant soon.
-No known cure exists for endometriosis, but treatment is available to help symptoms.
+After a woman is diagnosed with the disorder, the doctor will evaluate the best course of treatment depending on if the symptoms are severe and if the woman is trying to become pregnant soon.
+No known cure exists for it, but treatment is available to help symptoms.

 Doctors discuss the available forms of treatment with patients based on a woman’s symptoms and condition.
 Women with endometriosis usually can still carry a child depending on the severity of their condition.

 Over-the-counter pain medication can help lessen pain caused by endometriosis.
 Birth control medication can reduce the amount of hormones in women, helping to lesson the symptoms of endometriosis.
 After medication is stopped, lesions usually present because the hormones are no longer suppressed.